 FISI-3141.
 ELECTRONICS I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): FISI 3135.
 Corequisite(s): FISI 3143.
 Rigorous analysis of modern electronics on which discrete components are studied, although gives more importance to digital circuits.
 Studies the characteristics and functioning of semiconductor devices and focuses in the study of logic circuits, combinatorial and sequential, and of integrated circuits at a medium (msi) and large scale (lsi).
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3142.
 ELECTRONICS II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): FISI 3141 and FISI 3143.
 Corequisite(s): FISI 3144.
 Analysis of electronic analog circuits, includes circuits with diodes and bipolar and field-effect transistors.
 Concepts of amplification, feedback and response of frequency, are used.
 Introduces the operative amplifier and its applications.
 Studies signal generators and electronic potency circuits.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3143.
 LABORATORY OF ELECTRONICS I. Credit: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): FISI 3135.
 Corequisite(s): FISI 3141.
 Construction of electronic circuits discussed in class.
 Relevant measures are taken.
 Emphasis is given to the use of commercial devices and the use of guidebooks and specifications sheets.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3144.
 LABORATORY OF ELECTRONICS II.
 Credits: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): FISI 3141 and FISI 3143.
 Corequisite(s): FISI 3142.
 Measurements at the point of operation of amplifiers with transistors.
 Frequency gain and response measurements are made.
 Construction of circuits with integrated operational amplifiers.
+The course can be offered on onsite, hybrid or online modalities.